21 Best Fishing Spots Near San Diego

 One of San Diego’s rare natural lakes (most freshwater fisheries here are water storage reservoirs) has at times been stocked with hatchery trout and catfish, although recent stocking schedules haven’t shown plants here.

-Lindo Lake is about a half hour’s drive northeast from San Diego.
+Lindo Lake is about a half-hour drive northeast of San Diego.

 Lake Miramar